MPE Emulator

 Table of Contents

-Ardour 8.6 ignores Channel Pressure (Aftertouch) events emitted by plugins
+Ardour 8.6 (and below) ignores Channel Pressure (Aftertouch) events emitted by plugins

-There's a bug in both the VST 2 and the VST 3 implementation in Ardour which makes it drop Channel Pressure (Aftertouch) events (and Program Change events in case of VST 2).
-The status of the fix can be tracked here.
+There's a bug in both the VST 2 and the VST 3 implementation in Ardour 8.6 and below versions which makes it drop Channel Pressure (Aftertouch) events (and Program Change events in case of VST 2).
+The bug was fixed in 8.7.

 Table of Contents